 Crystal Identification

-Found yourself wondering 'what crystal is this?' or looking for a little help with crystal identification for a piece that came in one of our orders?
-Every order comes with a mix of small crystal freebie stones.
-If you are curious which crystals you received, take a look below.
-You can also tap the 'learn more about' link on some below for an even more indepth description and more photos to help with your crystal identification!
+Found yourself wondering 'what crystal is this?' or looking for help with crystal identification of a piece that came in one of our orders?
+Every Contempo Crystals order comes with crystal gift stones.
+If you are curious which crystals you received, take a look at the crystal identification chart below.
+You can tap the 'learn more about' link on some crystals for an in-depth description and photos to help further with your crystal identification!
+You'll also find some additional helpful crystal identifier tips at the bottom of the page!

-Please use your best guess in which crystal you receive as a freebie.
+Please use your best guess in which crystal you receive as an freebie as I cannot identify everyone's personally.
 Thank you again!

 While you don't get to select your free crystals, it is said a crystal will select you when you need it!